Wildlife Rehabilitation Internship

 Wildlife Medicine Externship

-Under the tutelage of CWC’s veterinarians, externs will work on-site at CWC’s facilities in the Santa Monica Mountains; 6-8 week sessions on a rolling basis from March through November with a maximum of two qualified participants per session; unpaid.
+Under the tutelage of CWC’s veterinarians, externs will work on-site at CWC’s facilities in the Santa Monica Mountains; 6-8 week sessions on a rolling basis with a maximum of two qualified participants per session; unpaid.

 Experience in wildlife rehabilitation and/or work in domestic veterinary clinics is highly recommended.
 However, because this program is directed at providing an introduction to wildlife medicine, enthusiasm and the ability to learn are the most important qualities.

 Veterinary students and pre-veterinary applicants as well as those applicants who demonstrate a prolonged interest and a career in wildlife medicine will be given priority.

 Details about the 2017 application process, can be found here.

 Wildlife Medicine Preceptorship